-If the Clinical Practicum must be repeated, the student must seek re-entry to the program.
+Students who withdrew and are in good standing must follow the MLT Readmission Policy.
 Students will be allowed to repeat a practicum only if clinical space is available after non-repeating students are assigned clinical spots.
 Repeating students have the lowest priority for clinical space.
-Repetition of the practicum will be allowed only once.
+Repetition of the practicum will be allowed only once and must be completed within one year of withdrawing from the program.